Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

   <summary>
     Usecase 1:
   </summary>
   1. Owner signs in to Slack
   2. Owner opens the workspace "Preferences".
   3. Owner selects "Apps and Integrations" and installs the BMS bot.
   4. Owner assigns roles and privileges to users in the community.
   5. Owner defines moderation and content guidelines.
   6. Owner defines type of prompts for BMS bot to send properly suit the culture and vibe of their community.
   7. Owner configures the schedule for BMS bot, defining the hours when the it will send prompts.
   8. Owner sets the duration for prompt responses to remain in the chat.
-  9. Owner sets the amount of time users have to respond to prompt notification
+  9. Owner sets the amount of time users have to respond to prompt notification.
   10. Owner saves the configuration settings.
 </details>

 ![Sequence Diagram 1](https://cdn.discordapp.com/attachments/1158176482569494568/1158237338221162556/Screen_Shot_2023-10-01_at_11.01.34_PM.png?ex=651b8414&is=651a3294&hm=64e7d144c9382697335076073cdd675565e9635a527c612978334f64166c7c1a&)